You can contact the Learning Hub via email:

 Your subject guide will point you towards the most appropriate databases to search for your subject area.
 You won’t need to use all of them, but, you will usually need to use at least two or three.
 Which ones and how many will depend on your specific question and assessment.

-The video and slides below provides an introduction of how to carry out a systematic literature search using Discovery.
-The search terms used are based on a research topic.
+The video and slides below provides an introduction of how to carry out a literature search using Discovery.
+The search terms used are based on a health topic.
 It goes through 4 main steps to finding information:

-The video and slides below show how to do an advanced systematic literature search in the CINAHL, Medline and PsycINFO databases.
-The search terms used are based on a research topic.
-It goes through 8 key steps to finding information:
+The video and slides below show how to do an advanced systematic literature search in the CINAHL and Medline databases.
+The search terms used are based on a health research topic.
+It goes through 9 key steps to finding information:

-The written guidance and short video tutorial below show how to use Boolean operators in a subject database available on the EBSCOhost platform.
+The written guidance and short video tutorial below show how to use Boolean operators and advanced searching techniques in a subject database available on the EBSCOhost platform.

 You can access the EBSCOhost health databases by clicking on the links below.